rindera09/python-api/README.md

 fox.get_tasks(task_id=11111, has_frames=1)
 ```

-## Some operate plugins configuration for project
+## Operate plugins configuration for project

 - get the software and plugin configuration for project that support by rayvision
 ```py